sisrfeng/coc-wiki/Using-snippets.md

 ```
 to your `coc-settings.json`.

-## Using VSCode snippet extension
+## Using VSCode snippet from extensions

-Coc could use snippets from VSCode extensions.

-First, install a VSCode snippet extension from github by command like:
+If you want to load VSCode snippets from coc extensions, install [coc-snippets](https://github.com/neoclide/coc-snippets) extension, and then install a VSCode snippet extension from github by command like:

 ```
 :CocInstall https://github.com/andys8/vscode-jest-snippets.git#master